AC1706-67/bioreceipt.ai/ADD_SUBSTANCE_MODAL_DOCS.md

 ## Overview

-The AddSubstanceModal component provides a comprehensive interface for users to add custom substances to their BioPulse tracking catalog.
+The AddSubstanceModal component provides a comprehensive interface for users to add custom substances to their BioReceipt tracking catalog.
 It integrates with the validation utilities from Task 2 and the Supabase service functions from Task 3 to deliver a seamless user experience.

 ## 📁 File Structure